SassythSasqutch/vu-spterrains/README.md

 # vu-spterrains

+*Update: the lastest build restores stability on end-of-round, but breaks normal MP spawning.
+You have to go back to using the `vu-spterrains_spawn` command.*

 **WORK IN PROGRESS**
 Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.